ING: Pressure to reduce Russian gas dependence builds – but there’s no silver bullet for sectors

 We now look at what sectors and corporate decision-makers can do to actively reduce their (Russian) gas demand.
 This is an issue that can no longer be ignored – it was already relevant to the energy transition, and is now even more urgent since the Russian invasion of Ukraine.

-What Russian gas dependance looks like
+What Russian gas dependence looks like

-The three most gas-intensive sectors are manufacturing, residential and commercial real estate (buildings), and the power sector, with each accounting for about one-third of European gas consumption.
+The three most gas-intensive sectors are manufacturing, residential and commercial real estate (buildings) and the power sector, with each accounting for about one-third of European gas consumption.

 However, each country's breakdown is unique.
 For example, in France and Belgium almost half of gas consumption is for the residential and services sector, mainly for heating buildings.
 In Italy, the glass industry covers about a quarter of gas consumption in the manufacturing sector.
 In the Netherlands, it is the fertiliser industry that mostly drives manufacturing gas demand, accounting for a quarter of demand.